 You need to know that this is only half the equation.
 Each diet plan works best for particular goals.
-Using this line of thinking we can know that gaining lean muscle entails more than just breaking your back with a killer strength training routine.
+Using this line of thinking, we can understand that gaining lean muscle entails more than just breaking your back with a killer strength training routine.

 Getting lean muscle involves incorporating various factors.
-These range from selecting a lean muscle diet, strength training, and getting enough rest to do cardio.
+It can range from selecting a lean muscle diet, strength training, and getting enough rest to do cardio.
 Yes, cardio plays a vital role in muscle growth.
-We will evaluate each of these factors and determine how they can give you the shredded look.
+We will evaluate each of these factors and determine how they can give you a shredded look.

 More importantly than this, we will discuss the best lean muscle diet to help you attain and maintain the body you desire.
-Stick around to learn what foods you should incorporate in a lean diet as well as how effective such a diet plan is.
+Stick around to learn what foods you should incorporate in a lean diet and how useful such a diet plan is.

 What Is A Lean Muscle Diet?

-One way you can torch away your body fat and get those dreamed of muscles is by eating a lean muscle diet.
+You can torch away from your body fat and get those dreamed of muscles by eating a lean muscle diet.
 The lean muscle diet comes from the phrase lean muscle.
 Lean muscle refers to your body mass minus the fat (10).

 The lean muscle diet is one of the most significant factors for muscle growth and development.
-So, if this is your goal, you have to strictly follow this diet plan.
-The lean muscle diet is made up of various nutrition principles.
+So, if this is your goal, you have to follow this diet plan strictly.
+The lean muscle diet is made of various nutrition principles.
 It means that the best diet for building lean muscle must incorporate all these elements.
 They are as follows:

 Lean Protein Is Key

-Protein is among the major macronutrients that your body needs in large amounts.
+Protein is among the three macronutrients your body needs to produce energy.
 It is significant to help keep your body muscles, tissues, and bones healthy.
 The amount of protein you ought to consume varies depending on your calorie intake.

-For example, if your daily calorie limit is 2,000 you must consume at least 50 grams of protein daily (8).
+For example, if your daily energy requirements are estimated at 2000, you must consume at least 50 grams of protein daily (8).
 Research suggests that very active people consume 1.2 to 2 grams of protein per kilogram of their body weight (6).
 For example, if you weigh 150 pounds, you must be eating 86 to 136 grams of protein daily.

 However, if you are less active, your protein intake has to be lower.
 The best protein source to help you get ripped is from lean protein sources.
-They include foods like lean beef, legumes like beans and chickpeas, tofu, plain Greek yoghurt, and low-fat cottage cheese.
+They include lean beef, legumes like beans and chickpeas, tofu, plain Greek yogurt, and low-fat cottage cheese.